Georgejavap/Elementa-Voyages/README.md

 Welcome to **Elementa Voyagés** — a visually immersive travel website showcasing stunning destinations across biomes such as deserts, jungles, frost landscapes, and tropical paradises.

-This project emphasizes **aesthetic design, accessibility, responsive layouts, and interactive features** to create an elegant digital travel experience.
+This project emphasizes **aesthetic design, accessibility, responsive layouts, and interactive features** to create an elegant digital travel experience with the additive of crip 4k photos to make you feel like you're already their.

 ---